Morkahja/RoarGuild/README.md

 **Author:** babunigaming
 **Environment:** Vanilla / Turtle WoW 1.12 (Lua 5.0)

-RoarGuild adds a small, automatic chance for your character to express themselves through emotes during normal play, with optional systems that expand this into a fully configurable expression addon.
+RoarGuild adds a small chance for your character to /roar when pressing actionslots, with the option to fully customize every actionslot with it's own chance, timer and list of emotes.

-RoarGuild is flavor-first.
+RoarGuild is flavor-first, fun feature addon that aims to bring a bit of life to the world.

-It reacts to *what you actually do* in combat and play — no macros, no rotation pollution, no artificial timers.
+It also acts as a tool for roar-guildmembers to recruit new members by sending roar-guild flavored welcome messages to a chosen chat -channel.

 ━━━━━━━━━━━━━━━━━━